kurtharriger/logseq-things3-plugin/readme.md

 ## Notes and potential roadmap

-- Currently inserting the logbook will always insert all completed tasks for that day even if that task already exists on the page.
-You can delete the tasks before reimporting them, but appending to the existing list is next up.

 - More properties.
 Include project, area, start end date, notes and checklists and thigns url for linking to task in things.

 - Group task by area and project